tabnul/alfen-eve-modbus-ha/readme.md

 Solar-surplus, dynamic-price and manual control of an **Alfen Eve Pro-line (NG9xx)** EV charger over **native Modbus TCP**, driven entirely from Home Assistant.
-No custom integration — just the built-in `modbus` platform plus template sensors, scripts and two automations.
+No custom integration — just the built-in `modbus` platform plus template sensors, scripts and a handful of automations (a control loop, a keep-alive, a fuse guard, a protection-lockout clear, and a startup-resume).

 The charger runs in EMS/slave mode: Home Assistant is the sole brain.
 It writes a single current setpoint, switches between 1- and 3-phase, and protects the main fuse